 The Decision to Become a Surrogate in Illinois

 Surrogacy is a life-changing process for both the intended parents and the gestational surrogate.
-It takes a woman who is compassionate, mature and generous to take this path.
+It takes a woman who is compassionate, mature, and generous to take this path.
 There are many factors to take into account while making your decision.
 One of the most important ones is compensation.
-To qualify, you must be financially stable so that there is minimal stress on yourself and family.
+To qualify, you must be financially stable so that there is minimal stress on yourself and your family.